nattse/ReversalLearning/README.md

 **Cam ID** | any integer | `v4l2-ctl --list-devices`.
 Only need to enter this in the first column

+**Lever Timeout** | any integer; default = -1 | How many seconds the lever will stay out once presented.
+Once this time is up, levers will retract and no reward will be dispensed.
+Set to -1 to not use this feature

+**IR Timeout** | any integer; default = 3 | After reward is calculated, breaking the IR beam in the food bin will not trigger the levers for this number of seconds
 ____________________________________________________________________________________________________________________________

 An example config.csv would be as follows: